estevesnp/super-note/README.md

 ### Frontend

 - `cd frontend`
-- Create a `.env` file  with the same schema as '.env.sample'
+- Create a `.env` file  with the same schema as `.env.sample`
 - Configure your `.env` with the propper values
 - Build with `npm run build`
 - Run it with `npm run serve`

 ## TODO

+- add Dockerfiles
 - add tests
 - add css
 - add, remove, change, display lists and tasks